jamescaldwell82/Scheduling-React/README.md

 Testing was mainly done through the Firebase emulators for Firestore and Function logs.
 I also learned to use the CLI build:watch script in the functions project.
 Finally I utilized Google Browser's React DevTools extension to see how data was being passed into the UI and between components.

 V2 Functionality
  - Authentication - I plan to integrate Google Authentication and allow this application to be a little bit more dynamic and usable.
-Right now, the functionality is there per the Mininum Viable Product laid out in the persona.
+Right now, the functionality is there per the Mininum Viable Product laid out in the prompt.
 However while it showcases mimimal filtered data-driven views, the UI/UX still feel quite limiting due to the current mock-auth setup.
 - Function Triggers - After creating the original functions, I found documentation on Firebase Function triggers that you can set up for handling creations and updates of data in Firestore.
 I would like to spend some time integrating this functionality utilizing those funcitons that help extend the database.
 - This is a very basic (Minimum Viable Product) for a coding challenge, with very basic authentication setups and there are some components that I would continue to refactor to make the UI a bit more reusable and scalable.